25th August 2014

-Lawyers Leigh Day acting on behalf of the Frack Free Balcombe Residents Association (FFBRA) have issued legal proceedings in the High Court in the latest stage of the legal battle against unconventional oil and gas in the village of Balcombe in West Sussex, by Cuadrilla Balcombe Limited.
+It is the latest stage of a legal battle against unconventional oil and gas in the village of Balcombe in West Sussex, by Cuadrilla Balcombe Limited.

-Cuadrilla who previously had permission to frack for oil and gas at the site have now been was granted permission from West Sussex County Council in May 2014 to return.
+Cuadrilla who previously had permission to frack for oil and gas at the site were granted permission from West Sussex County Council in May 2014 to return.

 According to the new application, permission was sought for exploration and appraisal of the recently drilled "hydrocarbon lateral borehole" together with a new 14 metre high flare on the site.